DarrylKilzer/bug-logger/readme.md

 Get

-`/bugs`: returns a list of bugs for the user
+`/bugs`: returns a list of all the bugs

 `/bugs/:id`: returns a single bug with all it's data